-OMAHA, Nebraska — Customers of the Omaha Public Power District could see their electricity rates increase next year if a 1.6 percent general rate increase is approved by the utility's publicly elected board next month.
+OMAHA, Nebraska — Customers of the Omaha Public Power District will see their electricity rates increase next year after the utility's publicly-elected board approved a 1.6 percent general rate increase.

-OPPD says increased costs for its power plants and rising health and benefit costs for employees and retirees are among the reasons it needs a rate increase.
+OPPD says increased costs for its power plants and rising health and benefit costs for employees and retirees are among the reasons it needs the rate increase.

-Under the increase, the average residential customer's bill would go up by about $1.63 a month.
+Under the increase, the average residential customer's bill will go up by about $1.63 a month.

 OPPD says even with the increase, its retail rates are about 10 percent below the regional average and 20 percent below the national average.